JustinePagdonsolan/FINAL-PROJECT-IT-211/README.md

 🛠️ Database Schema
 Below is the visual representation of the database schema:

-🎥 Video Presentation
-You can view the video presentation here (update this link with your video URL).

 ✨ Key Takeaways
 Demonstrates CRUD operations with a relational database.
 Showcases database integration with a Java application.
 Implements effective Pokémon management with data persistence.

 🤝 Acknowledgments
 Instructor: Mr. Owen Patrick F. Falculan
 Institution: Batangas State University